jwmunn-og/2016-personal-site/_posts/2017-01-19-year-in-review.md

 When we lived in Reno and were planning on moving to LA we booked permits to hike Mt.
 Whitney, the highest peak in the lower 48.
 We spent the summer hiking at elevation and training.
 There was enough time between contracts to drive down to California and do it before heading back up the coast.
 This was our first strenuous overnight backpacking trip.
 Afterwards we floated back up to Seattle.

-* Visited Mammoth Lakes, CA and Rainbow Falls
+* Visited Mammoth Lakes, CA and Rainbow Falls.
 * Successfully camped at Trail Camp and summited Mt.
 Whitney.
 * Visited Yosemite but failed to obtain Half Dome permits.
 * Visited Bend, OR and Smith Rock State Park.